Science

 Music without distractions

-Most music in the world is design to grab your attention, which leads to distraction.
+Most music in the world is designed to grab your attention, which leads to distraction.
 Instead, our process ensures that attention-grabbing elements are subdued or removed, allowing the music to sit comfortably in the background.

 Binaural Beats